 Rec Tec gets the nod here with a slightly larger temperature range.
 If you are looking at Traeger vs Rec Tec for the purposes of smoking, slow cooking, or traditional grilling, this likely won’t matter much as Traeger temperatures are more than sufficient to get the job done.

 But if you are going to do heavy duty searing frequently, like on a tomahawk steak for example, a Rec Tec might be ideal as some of their larger units can hit 700ºF+ in temperature.

 It’s important to think about the setting you typically cook in – and for how many people.
 There are a wide variety of grill sizes across these two brands, so you’re sure to find one to suit your needs.

 That being said, Traeger does offer a wider variety of options when it comes to cooking space.
-In particular, their offer an impressive 300 square inches of cooking space.
+In particular, their portable tailgating series offers an impressive 300 square inches of cooking space.
 Rec Tec doesn’t really have a comparable product to this.

 Rec Tec vs Traeger Verdict (Cooking Surface Area): Tie